whitneyburton/portfolios/students/1610-back/michael-schutte/4module_portfoltio_schutte.md

 * Delivered a lightning talk at Wrap Up about CSS flexbox styling.
 Also gave a longer version of this talk at the March HTML5 Meetup.

 * Paired with students from Mods 1 and 2.

+* Regular attendance at Productivity Lunch

+* Served as 1610BE SAB representative with Annie Wolff.

 ------------------